AntonyCorbett/mixing-station-docs/docs/integrations/apis.md

 ```

 Where `path` is the path of the API endpoint that you want to call, `method` is the
-corresponding http method and `body` the payload.
+corresponding http method and `body` is the payload.

 The response will look like this: